 AA position on drink driving

 Read about the AA's views on drink driving and use of alcohol interlocks:

-The AA's Election Calls in 2017 included calling for at least 5,000 high-risk drink drivers to have an alcohol interlock installed each year.
+Based on drink driving court sentencing records, the AA believes at least 5,000 high-risk drink drivers should have an alcohol interlock installed each year.